andrasq/node-qfifo/README.md

 ### fifo.fflush( callback )

-Call callback once all currently buffered writes have completed.
-New writes made after the fflush call are not waited for.
+Invoke callback() once the currently buffered writes have completed.
+New writes made after the fflush call are not waited for (but may still have been included in the batch).

 ### line = fifo.getline( )